natnael-shiferaw/requirement-analysis/README.md

   - Define acceptance criteria for each requirement to guarantee alignment with project goals.
   - Establish traceability matrices to ensure all requirements are addressed during development and testing.

+## Types of Requirements

+In software development, requirements can be broadly categorized into two types: Functional and Non-functional.
+Both are crucial for the system's success.

+### Functional Requirements

+Functional Requirements describe what the system should do.
+They define specific behaviors, features, or functions of the system.

+**Examples for the Booking Management System:**
+- **Search Properties:**
+  - Users should be able to search for properties based on criteria such as location, price, and availability.
+- **User Registration and Authentication:**
+  - New users should be able to create accounts, while existing users can log in securely.
+- **Property Listings:**
+  - The system should display properties with details such as price, location, and amenities, along with images.
+- **Booking System:**
+  - Users should be able to book properties, view booking details, and manage their bookings.
+- **Payment Processing:**
+  - The system should support secure online payment methods.

+### Non-functional Requirements

+Non-functional Requirements describe how the system should perform and outline system attributes such as usability, reliability, performance, and scalability.

+**Examples for the Booking Management System:**
+- **Performance:**
+  - The system should load pages within 2 seconds, even during peak traffic.
+- **Security:**
+  - Ensure user data is encrypted and protected against common vulnerabilities such as SQL injection and cross-site scripting.
+- **Scalability:**
+  - The system should handle up to 1000 concurrent users and allow for future expansion.
+- **Usability:**
+  - The interface should be intuitive, enabling users to complete booking tasks within three clicks.
+- **Reliability:**
+  - Maintain an uptime of 99.9% with quick recovery from failures.